[FAQ-2] Kumano Kodo Trekking & Pilgrimage Guide|FAQs for beginners to fully support pilgrims on their journey!

 Frequently asked questions about hiking and pilgrimage along the Kumano Kodo [FAQ].

-Q1. what is the Kumano Kodo?
+Q1.
+What is the Kumano Kodo?

 Kumano Kodo is the general name for pilgrimage routes to the ‘Kumano Sanzan’ (Kumano Hongu Taisha, Kumano Hayatama Taisha and Kumano Nachi Taisha) on the Kii Peninsula.
 The path has been walked by emperors and commoners since the Heian period (794-1185) and is one of the most famous pilgrimage routes in Japan, deeply linked to faith and nature.
 In 2004, it was inscribed on the UNESCO World Heritage List as a ‘Sacred Sites and Pilgrimage Routes in the Kii Mountain Range’.